 Cerebus Syndrome: Cerebus strikes in the middle of nowhere during the 13th when Moeka breaks in and kills Mayuri, sending the second half of the story into action.

 Remember the Metal Oopa that Mayuri lost in episode 1?
 22 episodes later it was revealed that the Metal Oopa set off the metal detector, prevented Dr. Nakabachi from boarding the plane that was fated to crash.
-As a result, the documents and research data of Kurisu was not destroyed in the crash, setting off the events for the dystopia.
+As a result, Kurisu's research data and documents were not destroyed in the crash, setting off the events for the dystopia.

 Also - the empty/static mail Okabe recieves in episode 1?
 It's actually a mail from his future self, telling him how to solve the unsolvable situation and save Kurisu.